-- Navigate to the OpenSIUC submission site https://opensiuc.lib.siu.edu/gs_caps/author_guidelines.html - You will need an account to make your submission.
-Click on the "My Account" link in the upper right of the screen to set up your account.
+- Navigate to OpenSIUC submission site. - You will need an account to make your submission.
+To do so, click on the "My Account" link in the upper right of the screen.

 - Login to your account. - Click on the "Submit Research" link in the lower left of the screen.